Emergency Detection & Alert Service (EDAS)

-OnSky offers the Emergency Detection & Alert Service (EDAS) as an option for you to subscribe monthly.
+The Emergency Detection & Alert Service (EDAS), offered separately to SkyPad, is a companion and optional subscription service to enhance health protection for you or your loved ones.
+It can be subscribed monthly or annually.
 After using it, you can cancel the EDAS anytime without any penalty.

 Deterioration and Abnormality in Vital Signs

 Once subscribed, EDAS will continuously monitors and detects vital sign deterioration and abnormality and also room condition.
 If such condition is detected, EDAS will display warnings on the Health Display and sends warning messages to mobile app.

 * Note that EDAS do not detect or diagnose any medical condition such as heart attack, cardiac arrest, ...

 The Emergency Service (EDAS) takes user's health safety and protection to the next level.
 If a possible emergency condition is detected, it immediately sends SMS messages and calls your family members and caregivers as first responders for intervention.